 Jillian Goodrich is a licensed School Psychologist (NCSP).
 Jillian holds a Certificate of Advanced Graduate Studies degree in School Psychology from Worcester State University.
 She is certified by the Massachusetts Department of Education and the National School Psychology Board.
 She is currently a district-wide School Psychologist for the Winchendon Public School District, working with children from kindergarten to twelfth grade.
 Jillian has extensive experience conducting psychoeducational evaluations for children and adolescents of all age and exceptionalities.
 She has a particular interest/experience in neuropsychology and is looking forward to furthering her education, and experience within this field.
 Along with her expertise in the evaluation process, she has experience in school-based group counseling and behavioral/academic interventions.
 Some examples of services provided in group counseling include: anger management, coping with anxiety/stress, and social skills development.
 She really enjoys working with a variety of students and is dedicated to improving outcomes for all students.
 Jillian started working at the Peter Pan Center for Social & Emotional Growth this past summer facilitating the Social Saplings Summer Program for preschool through kindergarten-age students.
 Jillian is available for parent consults, parent workshops/training, and independent psychoeducational testing and evaluations.
 To reach Jillian directly, call 978/501-6813, or email email@example.com.

 Many of our students do not have a documented diagnosis, and are with us for guidance around friendship skills.
 However, we welcome children who have been identified as having profiles including ADD/ADHD, Aspergers, Non-Verbal Learning Disorders, Executive Function Challenges or Social Anxiety.
-If a child has more pronounced special needs or requires more intensive positive behavior support around behavior, we have developed our Social Roots program to address the needs of children who need a little bit more in a small group before joining our practice groups.
+If a child has more pronounced special needs or requires more intensive positive behavior support around behavior, we have developed our Social Roots program to address the needs of children who need a little bit more before joining our practice groups.
 We are always more than happy to discuss your child’s individual social support needs with you to determine if our programs are a good fit.

 We also offer many other services including: parent and professional development training, school observations and consultations, home visits and more.